Comparing Cedar Vs Pine Fence Cost, Pros & Cons

 Two of the most commonly used fencing materials include pressure treated pine wood and cedar wood.
 Particularly common are the use of these materials in split rail fences and picket fences.
 Pine wood fence usually costs somewhere between $9 – $24 per linear foot, whereas cedar wood fence costs more in comparison at $20 – $35 per linear foot.

 In the remainder of this article, we will explore the differences, pros and cons of cedar wood and pine wood fencing.
-We will also explore cedar vs pine fence cost overview and differences.
+We will also explore a comparison of wood fence costs and differences.

 Related Fence Guides & Advice